||Nurses Carrying out Orders from Physician Assistants

 ||Use of American Psychiatric Association Diagnoses by LVN, RNs, or APRNs

-multi-disciplinary psychiatric diagnoses is permitted by advanced practice nurses designated as Clinical Nurse Specialists (CNS) or Nurse Practitioners (NP’s) whose specialty area is psych/mental health.
-Patient problems beyond the scope of training and education of the CNS/NP are to be referred to an appropriate medical provider.
+multi-disciplinary psychiatric diagnoses is permitted by advanced practice nurses designated as Clinical Nurse Specialists (CNS) or Nurse Practitioners (NP’s) whose population focus area is psych/mental health.
+Patient problems beyond the scope of training and education of the psychiatric mental health CNS/NP are to be referred to an appropriate psychiatric mental health or medical provider.

 ||Role of LVNs and RNs in School Health